mrperfectpandit/mrperfectpandit/README.md

 <img  align='right' src="https://media4.giphy.com/media/RbDKaczqWovIugyJmW/giphy.gif?cid=ecf05e471rew6d20ix9zlnywv68d8a7b4zf622ojzuiij5pw&rid=giphy.gif&ct=g">
 <br>
-Data scientist 1 at General Mills | Ex- HP Inc, UpGrad | CSE'21
+Data scientist @ General Mills | Ex-HP Inc , upgrad | CSE'21
 <br>
-Data Scientist with a passion of delivering valuable data through analytical function and data retrieval methods.
-Graduated equipped with a Bachelor of Technology in Computer Science Engineering with concentration in DS, ML/AI.
+Data driven professional with a 2+ YOE in Analytics, Programming, and ML/DS technical project work.
+Proven track record in enhancing decision-making capabilities, resulting in a 15% increase in organizational efficiency.
+Contributed to revenue growth by 10% through the development of a PRE tool, leading to a significant 25% reduction in error rate for CCC agents.
+Adept at evaluating students, with a proven track record of improving their performance in machine learning and data science.
+I am passionate about delivering valuable insights through analytical functions and data retrieval methods.
+With a strong foundation in Computer Science Engineering and a focus on Data Science, Machine Learning, and Artificial Intelligence, I possess expertise in Python, GCP, SQL, and Excel.
+My skills also encompass Statistics, Machine Learning, Data Analysis, Deep Learning, Natural Language Processing, Computer Vision, predictive modeling, visualization tools like Power BI, as well as Clustering and Classification & Regression techniques.
 <br>
 Skills: Python.
 GCP, SQL, Excel, Statistics, Machine Learning, Data Science, Data Analyst, Deep Learning, NLP, Computer Vision, predictive modeling ,visualization tool (Power BI), Clustering and Classification & Regression techniques
 <br>
-Data driven professional with a 2 YOE in Data Science/Analytics, and Machine Learning project work.
-Collaborated with cross-functional teams and stakeholders to enhance data-driven decision making capabilities by 15%.
-Increased 10% revenue by contributing PRE tool, resulting in a 25% reduction in error rate for CCC agents.
-Evaluated and mentored over 300 students at Upgrad Bootcamp, effectively improved students performance in Machine Learning and Data Science.
+In addition to technical proficiency, I possess strong soft skills that complement my technical expertise.
+I excel in crafting compelling narratives that effectively communicate insights through storytelling.
+My analytical thinking allows me to approach complex problems from various perspectives, enabling the derivation of meaningful insights.
+With excellent communication skills, I foster collaboration with cross-functional teams and stakeholders, ensuring the seamless adoption of data-driven solutions throughout the organization.

 [Get-Resume](https://drive.google.com/file/d/1zut2ahcvyIoCNgj2DTtsTQ2aeaV7s0Id/view?usp=sharing)

 **Talking about Personal Stuffs:**

-- 👨‍🏛 I'm currently workink at **HP INC** as a Data Scientist.
+- 👨‍🏛 I'm currently workink at **General Mills** as a Data Scientist.
 - 💻 Major is big data technology ML/AI and its application.
-- 🌱 I'm currently learning **Web development and Statistics/Data Science**.
+- 🌱 Data Scientist **Empowers Growth & Innovation by Turning Insights into Action**.
 - 🤔 My hobbies are **playing chess and food🍕**.
 - 💼 I am an **obsessive-compulsive disorder**.
 - 💬 If you have any questions, **just ask me**.